AlineIoste/CoLN/README.md

-# CoLN — Collaborative Federated Learning for Healthcare Prediction
+# CoLN — Collaborative Learning with Non-convex aggregation

 This repository provides a reference implementation of **CoLN** (Collaborative Learning with Non-convex aggregation) as described in the accompanying paper.